janczer/vector/README.md

 ## Eq

-Method return `true` if vector are equals:
+Method return `true` if vectors are equal:

 ```
 	v := vector.New([]float64{1, 2, 3})